janieh1/DiabetesManagementApp/README.md

 As a user, when I start the application, I want to have the option to load my data from a file.

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by clicking the Add Log Book Entry button
+- You can generate the second required action related to adding Xs to a Y by clicking one of the Show _____ readings only, to show only readings from the specified category
+- You can also add notes to a reading by first selecting the reading displayed, typing in your notes, and then clicking the Add Notes button.
+To get the notes to show in the display, click one of the Show Readings buttons
+- You can locate my visual component by clicking on Calculate Averages
+- You can save the state of my application by clicking Save Log Book
+- You can reload the state of my application by clicking Load Log Book